 - 💬 Comments

-- Ceylon cinnamon - Packed with antioxidants and adds natural warmth and flavor.
+- Ceylon cinnamon - Adds warmth and depth, with antioxidant compounds.

 See the printable recipe card below for quantities.